Yasser-Daffa/TeamA-SimpleCalc-Assign1/README.md

 - back / return / leave: Goes to the previous sub-menu.

 - exit / stop / end: returns to main menu (for the original program)

+  **Developers' note:** We noticed difficulty when returning to the original main menu, which houses all the sub-modules.
+                    So we added these navigation keywords to help mitigate that problem.
 ---

 ## 1. Standard Mode